aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 ### Lambda timeouts

-???+ note
+To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools for AWS Lambda calculates and includes the remaining invocation available time as part of the idempotency record.
 This is automatically done when you wrap your Lambda handler with the [makeIdempotent](#makeIdempotent-function-wrapper) function wrapper, or use the [`makeHandlerIdempotent`](#makeHandlerIdempotent-middy-middleware) Middy middleware.

-To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools for AWS calculates and includes the remaining invocation available time as part of the idempotency record.

 ???+ example
     If a second invocation happens **after** this timestamp, and the record is marked as `INPROGRESS`, we will execute the invocation again as if it was in the `EXPIRED` state (e.g, `expire_seconds` field elapsed).